T

 neighborhood

-The vibrant heart of Cusco, surrounded by colonial architecture, the Cusco Cathedral, and the Church of the Society of Jesus.
-It's a perfect spot for families to observe daily life and get a feel for the city's atmosphere.
+The vibrant heart of Cusco, surrounded by colonial architecture, including the Cusco Cathedral and the Church of the Society of Jesus.
+It's a perfect spot for families to stroll and soak in the atmosphere.

 3. Afternoon